ella/django-sliding-paginator/doc/index.rst

 Usage
 ====================

-When working with time-based data, use SlidingTimePaginator
+When working data sortable by PK, use SlidingPkPaginator

-    from djangoslidingpaginator import SlidingTimePaginator
+    from djangoslidingpaginator import SlidingPkPaginator
     from myapp.models import Model

     objs = Model.objects.all()
-    paginator = SlidingTimePaginator(objs, on_page=20)
+    paginator = SlidingPkPaginator(objs, on_page=20)

-Render form using
+Render form content using

-    {% sliding_paginator from=50 on_page=20 %}
+    {% paginator.form %}

 ====================
 Inner workings
 ====================

-SlidingTimePaginator is used to display data that are changed frequently, to avoid "pages" concept alltogether to prevent data to slide under users hands[#fSliding]_.
+SlidingPkPaginator is used to display data that are changed frequently, to avoid "pages" concept alltogether to prevent data to slide under users hands[#fSliding]_.
 To anchor data, timestamp is thus used, assumed to be present on model object.

 For dealing with non-time based data, SlidingObjectPaginator could be used, anchoring probably on object ID - if it would be implemented.
 If You're interested in using it, consider `forking us on github <http://github.com/ella/django-sliding-pagination/tree/master>`_ :-)